ItsmeAbel/ItsmeAbel/README.md

 <img align= 'right' src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" width="480" height="270"/>

-### You can find me here and there but mostly at Karlstad Uni!
+### You can find me here and there, but mostly at Karlstad Uni!

-- 🌱 currently a seed in its blooming stage 🤣
+- 🌱 currently a seed in its blooming stage
-- 🥅 2025 Goals: Contribute to Open Source projects and finish my university studies
+- 🥅 2025 Goals: Contribute to open-source projects and focus on my university studies
 <br />

 ### Languages and Tools: